-''' $ flexmeasures add beliefs --sensor-id 3 --source toy-user prices-tomorrow.csv --
+''' $ flexmeasures add beliefs --sensor-id 2 --source toy-user prices-tomorrow.csv --

-→timezone utc
+→timezone Europe/Amsterdam

-Successfully created beliefs '''
+Successfully created beliefs

+'''

 In FlexMeasures, all beliefs have a data source.
 Here, we use the username of the user we created earlier.
 We could also pass a user ID, or the name of a new data source we want to use for CLI scripts.